Amrutha26/Amrutha26/README.md

 ## Hey, I'm Amrutha!

-### Struggling with consistency.
-Will surely achieve it one day! :heart:
+### Consistency is my goal.
+Love the process more than the result :heart:

 - Computer Science and Engineering.
-- Focusing on the basics of Computer Science.
+- Focusing on Problem Solving Skills.
-- Goal:- To code everyday.
 - #100DaysOfCode Challenge in Twitter
 - Would love to help anyone!
 <br>